FAQs

 Yes.
 If you fail to file and pay your taxes on time, the IRS charges you interest on any unpaid balance and the interest rate varies and may be adjusted quarterly.
 You may also be subject to penalties, including the failure-to-file and failure-to-pay penalties.
 Each of these penalties are calculated a bit differently.
 Although both are capped at a maximum of 25% of your unpaid tax.
 The Failure-to-File penalty is 5% of your unpaid tax for each month the return is late.
 The Failure-to-pay penalty is 0.5% of the unpaid tax for each month the tax remains unpaid.
 The IRS will assess penalties for partial months.

 A Federal Tax Lien is the way the government secures itself against your equity in assets for taxes owed.
-A Tax Lien may prevent or delay the sale of an asset and will likely cause any interest you are entitled to from the sale to be paid towards your IRS debt.
+A Tax Lien may prevent or delay the sale of an asset and will likely cause any equity or funds you are entitled to from the sale to be paid towards your IRS debt.
 This can create substantial turmoil when trying to sell a home when a federal tax lien has been filed.
 At the Law Offices of Nick Nemeth, PLLC, we help our clients comprehend the complex process involved with lien discharges and lien subordinations.
 Our team of attorneys has extensive experience with respect to identifying taxpayers who qualify for the ‘IRS Fresh Start Program,’ and provide them the most strategic solution to their tax lien issues.
 This IRS tax lien assistance offers lien withdrawal or prevention for those who qualify.

 If your business has unpaid employment taxes, the IRS may collect them from your business assets or receivables.
 In the case that your business fails to pay payroll taxes, the IRS may also holds the owner of the company personally responsible by assessing the ‘Trust Fund Recovery Penalty’ against the individual.
 To address payroll tax problems that companies face, ‘Offers in Compromise’ and ‘Installment Agreements’ are among the possible solutions that can effectively be used.
 The attorneys at The Law Offices of Nick Nemeth carry out a thorough analysis and will explain all options available to solve your current payroll tax problems.